Mariusrik/PG4300-grp10/README.md

 Early on my focus was together with the others on planning, scaffolding and creating tables.
 Beside that I have focused on testing and fixed the image upload with Google Cloud.
 I have also done some minor fixes here and there and started on the for_sale functionality.
 At the end I had mainfocus on the readme/report at git and going over validation for the models.

-## Licence

 ## Acknowledgments
 Book images and description is borrowed from their respective book-pages at Amazon.
 * [Beginning Java EE 7](https://www.amazon.com/Beginning-Java-EE-Expert-Voice/dp/143024626X)
 * [The Android Ranch](https://www.amazon.com/Android-Programming-Ranch-Guide-Guides/dp/0321804333)
 * [Agile Web Development with Rails 5 ](https://www.amazon.com/Agile-Web-Development-Rails-5/dp/1680501712)